vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-11-what-is-money-where-does-it-come-from-and-where-does-it-go.md

 ---
-layout: post
+layout: chapter
 title: What is money?
-Where does it come from and where does it go?
+subtitle: Where does it come from and where does it go?
-section-number: '3'
+section-number: 3
-chapter-number: '1'
+chapter-number: 1
-next-section: '4'
+next-section: 4
 date: 2018-09-11T07:00:00.000Z
 share: true
 comments: false